Filbert88/Algeo01-22019/README.md

 ## Features

 Here is the purpose of making this project :
-- The program contains of menu options (SPL, Determinant, Inverse, Interpolation Polynomial & Bicubic Spline, and Regression)
+* The program contains of menu options (SPL, Determinant, Inverse, Interpolation Polynomial & Bicubic Spline, and Regression)
-- The program can receive input either from the keyboard (terminal) or read input from text files.
+* The program can receive input either from the keyboard (terminal) or read input from text files.
-- Step by step how to get the answer
+* Step by step how to get the answer
-- File output (file.txt)
+* File output (file.txt)
-- Each menu contains various problem solving methods
+* Each menu contains various problem solving methods

+## File Structures

+This repo contains of 4 folders such as :
+- bin : contains of java executable file .class that has been compiled from the src folder
+- src : contains of main program source code .java
+- doc : contain of our assignment report
+- test : contains of study cases problems that can be used as an input in the program.
+ - output : contains of output .txt file based on users

 ## About